shushtain/incselect.nvim/README.md

 Incselect lets you incrementally select tree-sitter nodes.

-> If you came here in search of something that will bring back the original `incremental_selection` module of [nvim-treesitter:master](https://github.com/nvim-treesitter/nvim-treesitter/tree/master), consider [treesitter-modules.nvim](https://github.com/MeanderingProgrammer/treesitter-modules.nvim).
+> If you've come here in search of something that will bring back the original `incremental_selection` module of [nvim-treesitter:master](https://github.com/nvim-treesitter/nvim-treesitter/tree/master), consider [treesitter-modules.nvim](https://github.com/MeanderingProgrammer/treesitter-modules.nvim).

 ## Setup

-There is no `setup()` function, as there are no config options for now.
+There is no `setup()` function, as there are no configuration options for now.
 Just install the plugin and set your preferred keymaps (no defaults).

 ```lua
 vim.keymap.set("n", "<CR>", require("incselect").init)